MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/tenant-allow-block-list-email-spoof-configure.md

 > [!NOTE]
 > Microsoft does not allow you to create allow entries directly.
 Unnecessary allow entries expose your organization to malicious email which could have been filtered by the system.
 >
-> Microsoft manages the allow creation process from Submission by creating allows for those entities (domains or email addresses, spoofed senders, URLs, or files) which were determined to be malicious by filters during mail flow.
-For example, if the sender and a URL in the message were determined to be bad, an allow entry is created for the sender, and an allow entry is created for the URL.
+> Microsoft manages the creation of allow entries from the Submission page.
+Allow entries are created for the domains or email addresses, spoofed senders, URLs, or files (_entities_) that were determined to be malicious during mail flow.
+For example, if the sender and a URL in a message were determined to be bad, allow entries are created for the sender and the URL.
 >
 > When that entity (domain or email address, URL, file) is encountered again, all filters associated with that entity are skipped.
 >
-> During mail flow, if messages from the domain or email address pass other checks in the filtering stack, the messages will be delivered.
+> If messages from the domain or email address pass other checks in the filtering stack during mail flow, the messages will be delivered.
 For example, if [email authentication](email-authentication-about.md) passes, a message from a sender in the allow entry will be delivered.

 ### Use the Microsoft 365 Defender portal to view existing allow or block entries for domains and email addresses in the Tenant Allow/Block List